sanjitjain2/BlackBoard-Image-Mosaicing/Report.md

 ## Theory on Image Mosaicing
 Image stitching or photo stitching is the process of combining multiple photographic images with overlapping fields of view to produce a segmented panorama or high-resolution image.

+Consider a point x = (u,v,1) in one image and x’=(u’,v’,1) in another image
+A homography is a 3 by 3 matrix M.

+The homography relates the pixel co-ordinates in the two images if x’ = M * x.
+When applied to every pixel the new image is a warped version of the original image

+## Our Obervations

 ## Our Implementation

 ### Finding Homography Matrix of two images